Violence against women: Prevalence and extent

+Many kinds of violence against women (specifically rape, sexual assault, and domestic violence) are under-reported, often due to societal norms, taboos, stigma, and the sensitive nature of the subject.
+It is widely recognized that, even today, a lack of reliable and continuous data is an obstacle to forming a clear picture of violence against women.

+Demographics

+Acts of violence against women are often not unique episodes, but are ongoing over time.
+More often than not, the violence is perpetrated by someone the woman knows, not by a stranger.

 High risk groups

 Indigenous people

-Indigenous women around the world are often targets of sexual assault or physical violence.
-Many indigenous communities are rural, with few resources and little help from the government or non-state actors.
-These groups also often have strained relationships with law enforcement, making prosecution difficult.
-Many indigenous societies also find themselves at the center of land disputes between nations and ethnic groups, often resulting in these communities bearing the brunt of national and ethnic conflicts.
+Indigenous women are often targets of physical violence, including sexual assault.
+Many Indigenous communities are rural, with few resources and little help from the government or non-state actors.
+They often have strained relationships with law enforcement, making prosecution difficult.
+Many Indigenous societies find themselves at the center of land disputes between nations and ethnic groups, resulting in these communities sometimes bearing the brunt of national and ethnic conflicts.

-Violence against indigenous women is often perpetrated by the state, such as in Peru, in the 1990s.
-President Alberto Fujimori (in office from 1990 to 2000) has been accused of genocide and crimes against humanity as a result of a forced sterilization program put in place by his administration.
-During his presidency, Fujimori put in place a program of forced sterilizations against indigenous people (mainly the Quechuas and the Aymaras), in the name of a "public health plan", presented 28 July 1995.
+Violence is often perpetrated by the state, such as in Peru, in the 1990s.
+President Alberto Fujimori has been accused of genocide and crimes against humanity as a result of a forced sterilization program.
+Fujimori put in place a program against Indigenous people (mainly the Quechuas and the Aymaras), in the name of a "public health plan", in 1995.

-Bolivia has the highest rate of domestic violence in Latin America.
-Indigenous women self-report physical or sexual violence from a current or former partner at rates of twenty-nine percent, in comparison to the national average of twenty four percent.
-Bolivia is largely indigenous in its ethnic demographics, and Quechua, Aymara, and Guarani women have been monumental in the nation's fight against violence against women.

-Guatemalan indigenous women have also faced extensive violence.
-Throughout over three decades of conflict, Maya women and girls have continued to be targeted.
-The Commission for Historical Clarification found that 88% of women affected by state-sponsored rape and sexual violence against women were indigenous.

-The concept of white dominion over indigenous women's bodies has been rooted in American history since the beginning of colonization.
-The theory of manifest destiny went beyond simple land extension and into the belief that European settlers had the right to exploit Native women's bodies as a method of taming and "humanizing" them.